 - Saving time

-There is a lot to consider, even if the approach has many beneficial aspects.
+There’s a lot to consider, even if the approach has many beneficial aspects.
 Analyzing the cons of white labeling can help you make an informed decision.

-CONS: White Labeling
+Cons of White Labeling

-- It can be high-priced.
+- It can be high-priced

-- Some may prefer companies with proprietary solutions.
+- Some may prefer companies with proprietary solutions

-- Users may associate solution quality with the vendor and not your brand.
+- Users may associate solution quality with the vendor and not your brand

-How transparent a company decides to be about their white label products can make a difference as well.
+How transparent a company decides to be about its white label products can make a difference as well.

 Ultimately, brands must decide for themselves if they will reap the benefits of white labeling.
 After all, there is no marketing without investments, and white labeling is a worthy one.